Samsung/tizen-docs/docs/application/tizen-studio-0/setup/hardware-accelerated-execution-manager.md

 The Intel&reg; HAXM is installed and ready to use.

+Intel&reg; HAXM is successfully installed.

-Execute the following command, to verify if Intel&reg; HAXM is running:
+In the command prompt, execute the following command to verify whether Intel&reg; HAXM is running:

 ```
 sc query intelhaxm